segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 To link your VWO FullStack environment with Segment:

-1. From your VWO dashboard, navigate to the navbar on the left > **FullStack > Projects** and select the appropriate project.
+1. From your VWO dashboard, navigate to the nav bar on the left > **FullStack > Projects** and select the appropriate project.
 2. Under the **Environments** section, click the **Copy** button corresponding to the environment that you want to link to Segment.
 3. In the **VWO SDK Key** field in the destination settings in Segment, paste the copied SDK key from the previous step.
 4. Click **Save Changes**.